-In Year 10 Health Theory, students prepare for Work Experience, exploring the requirements and selection processes required to prepare for this week.
+In Year 10 Health Theory, students explore issues and strategies to sustain lifelong health and wellbeing.
+They prepare for Work Experience, exploring the requirements and selection processes required to prepare for this week.
 This unit includes an examination of their personal qualities, social skills, communication skills and occupational health and safety knowledge.